lululxvi/deepxde/docs/demos/pinn_forward/burgers.rst

     dde.optimizers.set_NNCG_options(rank=50, mu=1e-1)
     model.compile("NNCG")
-    losshistory_nncg, train_state_nncg = model.train(iterations=1000, display_every=100)
+    losshistory, train_state = model.train(iterations=1000, display_every=100)

 By default, NNCG does not run in this demo.
-You will have to uncomment the NNCG code block at the end of the demo to have it run after Adam and L-BFGS.
+You will have to uncomment the NNCG code block in the demo to have it run after Adam and L-BFGS.
 Note that it can take some hyperparameter tuning to get the best performance from the NNCG optimizer.

 Complete code
 --------------